MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/azure-synapse-pathway-overview.md

 ## Behind the scenes

-To learn more about Azure Synapse Pathway, see the [behind the scenes article](synapse-pathway-behind-the-scenes.md) that describes the step-by-step process on how Azure Synapse Pathway works.
+To learn more about Azure Synapse Pathway, see [behind the scenes](synapse-pathway-behind-the-scenes.md) for a step-by-step process on how Azure Synapse Pathway works.

-## Install ASP

-To install ASP, download the latest version of the tool from the [Microsoft Download Center](https://aka.ms/asp-download), and then run the **AzureSynapsePathway.msi** file.

-## Pricing

-There's no cost to download and use Azure Synapse Pathway for all your code conversion needs.

-See Azure policy for data ingress pricing.
+## Get Azure Synapse Pathway

+Azure Synapse Pathway is currently in **Preview**.

+To install Synapse Pathway, check [Azure Synapse Pathway download](synapse-pathway-download.md) for pre-requisites and the link to download the latest version.

 ## Supported sources